miladhzzzz/prod-automation/README.md

 2. **Run Setup Script:** Execute the Makefile or init.sh script provided in the repository to automate the setup and initialization process.

     ```shell
     # Setting up the host if its freshly installed skip this whole section if you have docker / docker-compose / git installed!!
     make setup

     # or you can manually execute the setup-host.sh
     cd scripts
     chmod +x setup-host.sh
     ./setup-host.sh
     ```

 3. **Deploy System Components:** Deploy the entire system, including Traefik reverse proxy, Grafana, Prometheus for observability, and the production automation container.

     ```shell
+    # make keygen will generate a AES 256 CBC key for keeping your secrects safe in vault!
+    make keygen
-        # make up will build and run every component we need
+    # make up will bring the project up using docker-compose
     make up

-        # you can alternatively run the production automation in stand alone mode with init.sh!
-        # this will only run the python API application for development!
-        chmod +x init.sh
-        ./init.sh

-        # OR
-        make solo
     ```

-4. **Kubernetes Integration:** You can integrate <https://github.com/miladhzzzz/kube-o-matic> in your deployment environment to automate CD for kubernetes!
+4. **Set Github Webhook Secret:** set the github secret with the script just like below:

     ```shell
+    cd scripts
+    chmod +x set-env.sh
+    ./set-env.sh GITHUB_WEBHOOK_SECRET <YOUR_SECRET_HERE>
+    ```

+5. **Kubernetes Integration:** You can integrate <https://github.com/miladhzzzz/kube-o-matic> in your deployment environment to automate CD for kubernetes!

+    ```shell
     make cd
     ```

-    * then send a POST request to /kubectl/config with your kubeconfig file and thats all you need to do!
+    * then send a POST request to /kubeconfig with your kubeconfig file and thats all you need to do!

-5. **Utilize Docker Compose:** Use a `docker-compose.yml` in the root of your repository or a Dockerfile to build your project and define services.
+6. **Utilize Docker Compose:** Use a `docker-compose.yml` in the root of your repository or a Dockerfile to build your project and define services.

+    * our pipeline also looks for a Dockerfile if no docker-compose.yml file was present!
+    * make sure you have either a docker-compose.yml as shown below or a Dockerfile present in the ROOT_DIR of your project!

     ```yaml
     # EXAMPLE YAML FILE FOR PROJECT AUTOMATION PIPELINE.
     version: '3.9'

     services:
         example-service:
             build:
               context: .
               dockerfile: Dockerfile